dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 # Baseline Model

 The model that I made uses a RandomForestClassifer to classify with many features.
 In this model I used the columns `patch`,`firstblood`,`firstdragon`,`firsttower`,`firstherald`,`split`.
 This model uses 6 ordinal features to deal with all of them, I used OneHotEncoder to make all of them into quantitative features.
-The accuracy came out to be about 69% which is good because if you compare it to the base data set where you would always say they win, you would come out with an accuracy of about 52%.
-What we got is 17% higher than that and while it's not the most effective model, it's better than nothing.
+The accuracy came out to be about 69% which is good because if you compare it to the base dataset where you would always say they win, you would come out with an accuracy of about 52%.
+The model came out with an accuracy that was 17% higher and while it's not the most effective model, it's better than a constant prediction of win or loss.

 # Final Model